 Everybody’s familiar with the German Shepherd Dog.
-After all, they’ve been America’s second most popular breed for years.
+After all, they’ve been one of America’s most popular breeds for years.
 But not everybody is quite as well acquainted with the Belgian Malinois.
-In fact, their similar coloring and heritage as herding breeds might lead some people to mistake the Belgian Malinois for the German Shepherd.
+In fact, their similar coloring and heritage as herding breeds might lead some people to mistake the Belgian Malinois for the German Shepherd Dog.
 However, there are a few key differences between these two breeds, as well as some fascinating similarities.

 A Shared Herding Heritage

-“As the agricultural lifestyle declined, the Belgian Shepherd Dog became favored in the development of police dog training,” according to Ann MacKay, who has owned Belgian Malinois for 32 years and bred them for 26,
+“As the agricultural lifestyle declined, the Belgian Shepherd Dog became favored in the development of police dog training,” according to Ann MacKay, who has owned and bred Belgian Malinois for decades.

 Different Physical Qualities

 Both breeds are similar in height.
 Males stand 24-26 inches high at the withers and females 22-24 inches.
-But the majority of Malinois are lighter than most German Shepherds.
+But the majority of Malinois are lighter than most German Shepherd Dogs.
 The male Malinois weighs 60-80 pounds and the female weighs 40-60 pounds.
-In contrast, a male German Shepherd can weigh up to 90 pounds and a female up to 70 pounds.
+In contrast, a male German Shepherd Dog can weigh up to 90 pounds and a female up to 70 pounds.

-Degen, a member of the German Shepherd Dog Club of America for 26 years who served as both the herding chair and performance chair, is struck by the German Shepherd’s movement.
+Degen, a longtime member of the German Shepherd Dog Club of America who served as both the herding chair and performance chair, is struck by the German Shepherd Dog’s movement.
 She describes the breed as having a unique, extremely efficient, and effortless gait.
 This helps them cover the most amount of ground with the least effort.

 Common Personality Traits